 Risks Associated with Financing

-Since the Olympus Group carries out financing by borrowing from financial institutions, etc., changes in the environment for the financial markets may have an impact on the Group's financing.
+Since the Olympus Group carries out financing by borrowing from financial institutions, etc. and issuance of bonds, changes in the environment for the financial markets may have an impact on the Group's financing.
 Furthermore, if the Group's financing costs rise as a result of such factors as deterioration in its business performances, this may also have an adverse impact on the Group's financing.

 Risks Associated with Leakage of Information